Avatar: The Last Airbender season 1: Region 2

 PAL versions of the single-disc volume sets started being released on February 19, 2007;.
 As with the original Region 1 NTSC DVDs, each set contains four episodes per disc.
 The Complete Book One Collection was released on January 26, 2009, containing all twenty episodes on five discs.
 These Region 2 releases lack the commentary tracks and other DVD extras found on the Region 1 releases.

-Film adaptation
+Live-action adaptations

 The Last Airbender is a live-action film based on the first season of the animated television series and had a theatrical release on July 1, 2010.
-The film was directed by M. Night Shyamalan.
+The film, directed by M. Night Shyamalan, was universally panned by critics, audiences and fans of the series alike and grossed $319 million on a $150 million budget.